An easy chicken pasanda recipe, perfect for the whole family! It's rich, creamy, and mild, but also extremely flavourful thanks to the warming spices.

 ✔️ Why you'll love this recipe!

-Here's why this is the best chicken pasanda recipe!
+Here's why this is the best chicken pasanda curry recipe!

 🛒 Ingredients

-- Chicken Breasts - 4 skinless boneless chicken breasts chopped into bitesize pieces.
+Chicken Breasts - 4 skinless boneless chicken breasts chopped into bitesize pieces.
+You could also use boneless chicken thigh pieces.

-- Spices - a mixture of cardamom, ground coriander, cumin, garam masala, cinnamon, turmeric, mild chilli powder (optional).
+Spices - a mixture of fragrant spices including cardamom, ground coriander, cumin, garam masala, cinnamon, turmeric, and mild chili powder (optional).

-- Ground Almonds - helps to thicken the curry.
+Ground Almonds - helps to thicken the curry, although traditionally a cashew nut paste was used instead.

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-Step 2: Add in the chicken breast pieces and cook for 5 minutes.
+Two: Add the chicken breast pieces to the pan and cook for 5-6 minutes until they have changed colour.

-Step 3: Stir in the spices, sugar, salt and pepper.
+Three: Stir in the spices, sugar, salt, and pepper.

-Step 6: Simmer for 10 minutes, then serve garnished with the chopped coriander and flaked almonds.
+Six: Simmer for 10 minutes, then serve with chopped coriander and flaked almonds.

 - Bruise the cardamom pods with the back of a spoon before adding them to the curry.
-This will help release their flavours
+This will help release their flavour.
+Make sure you take them out of the curry before serving it to the kids.

 - Swap the caster sugar for brown sugar for a more caramelised flavour.